coursephd/PostgreSQL/03ReportDetails.md

   * Total number of diseases listed in the disease trajectory

 ## 17. Viz name: Primary_disease_and_all_other_diseases (On Older data)
-Dashboard 2 in this visual is explained below[https://coursephd.github.io/nodediagram/A2_0byperiod/].
+Dashboard 2 in this visual is explained below.

 | Sheet name | Description |
 | --- | --- |